JordanMarr/Fable.FormValidation/README.md

 ## Validating Radio and Checkbox Groups
 Validation rules can also be applied to non-input elements!
-To validate a radio button group, you can apply validation to the parent container element:
+To validate a radio button group, you can apply validation to the parent container div:

 ``` fsharp
 let fieldName = "Favorite .NET Language"